-1 (4) any official transcript of oral presentations made in the proceeding upon 2 which the rule is based or, if not transcribed, any audio recording or verbatim transcript of those 3 presentations, and any memorandum prepared by the agency official who presided over the 4 hearing, summarizing the contents of those presentations; 5 (5) a copy of the rule and explanatory statement filed in the office of the 6 [publisher]; and 7 (6) all petitions for any agency action on the rule except for petitions governed by 8 Section 203.
-9 10 Comment 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 Several states have adopted this type of agency rule-making record provisions: Az., A.R.S.
+Several states have adopted this type of agency rule-making record provisions: Az., A.R.S.
 Section 41-1029; Colo., C.R.S.A.
 Section 24-4-103; Minn., M.S.A.
 Section 14.365; Miss., Miss.
 Code Ann.
 Section 25-43-3.110; Mont., MCA 2-4-402; Okl., 75 Okl.St.Ann.
 Section 302; and Wash., RCWA 34.05.370.

 The language of subsection (a) is based on Section 3-112(a) of the 1981 Model Act.
 Similar language is found in the Washington Administrative Procedures Act, RCWA Section 34.05.370.
 The requirement of an official agency rulemaking record in subsection (a) should facilitate a more structured and rational agency and public consideration of proposed rules.
 It will also aid the process of judicial review of the validity of rules.
 The requirement of an official agency rulemaking record was suggested for the Federal Act in S. 1291, the "Administrative Practice and Regulatory Control Act of 1979," title I, Section 102(d), [5 U.S.C.
 553(d) ], 96 Cong.Rec.
 S7126 at S7129 (daily ed.
 Jun.
 6, 1979) (Sen. Kennedy).

-26 27 28 29 materials considered by an agency in connection with a rulemaking proceeding to be included in the record.
+Subsection (b) requires all written submissions made to an agency and all written materials considered by an agency in connection with a rulemaking proceeding to be included in the record.
 It also requires a copy of any existing record of oral presentations made in the proceeding to be included in the rulemaking record.

+SECTION 303.
+ADVANCED NOTICE OF PROPOSED RULEMAKING;

+NEGOTIATED RULEMAKING.
-30 SECTION 303.
-Negotiated Rulemaking.
-31 (a) An agency may gather information relevant to the subject matter of possible 32 rulemaking and may solicit comments and recommendations from the public on a subject matter possible rulemaking on the subject matter to be published in the [administrative bulletin] and indicating where, when, and how persons may comment.

-1 of possible rulemaking under active consideration within the agency by causing notice of

-(b) An agency may engage in negotiated rulemaking by appointing a committee to comment or make recommendations on the subject matter of a possible rulemaking under active consideration within the agency.
+- (a) An agency may gather information relevant to the subject matter of possible rulemaking and may solicit comments and recommendations from the public on a subject matter of possible rulemaking under active consideration within the agency by causing notice of possible rulemaking on the subject matter to be published in the [administrative bulletin] and indicating where, when, and how persons may comment. - (b) An agency may engage in negotiated rulemaking by appointing a committee to comment or make recommendations on the subject matter of a possible rulemaking under active consideration within the agency.
 In making the appointments, the agency shall seek to establish a balance in representation among interested stakeholders and the public.
 The agency shall publish a list of all committees with their membership at least [annually] in the [administrative bulletin].
-Notice of meetings of committees appointed under this subsection shall be published in the [administrative bulletin] at least [15 days] before to the meeting.
-Meetings of committees appointed under this section must be open to the public.

-(c) Except as otherwise provided by law, nothing in this section prohibits agencies from obtaining information and opinions from members of the public on the subject of the rulemaking by any other method or procedure used in rulemaking.
+- Notice of meetings of committees appointed under this subsection shall be published in the - 2 [administrative bulletin] at least [15 days] before to the meeting.
+Meetings of committees - 3 appointed under this section must be open to the public. - 4 (c) This section does not prohibit agencies from obtaining information and opinions from - 5 members of the public on the subject of the rulemaking by any other method or procedure used - 6 in rulemaking.